 Candidates must also comply with the eligibility requirements, regulations, policies and guidelines set out in the SSHRC Postdoctoral Fellowships funding opportunity description.

 Before submitting their application, candidates must ensure that they meet the requirements specified under Eligibility.
-It is strongly recommended that candidates discuss the possibility of the CIGI-SSHRC post-doctorate with their intended academic supervisor and dean of graduate studies, and contact the ILRP director with any questions.
+It is strongly recommended that candidates discuss the possibility of the CIGI-SSHRC post-doctorate with their intended academic supervisor and dean of graduate studies, and contact CIGI with any questions.
 This will enable the candidates to incorporate elements of the CIGI post-doc (such as policy relevant publications, multi-disciplinary workshops, and residency at CIGI) into their SSHRC applications.
 Candidates must complete and submit the SSHRC Postdoctoral Fellowships application, ensuring that they indicate their desire to be considered for this joint initiative in the appropriate section of the application form.
 Instructions for filling out the application form and CV are available within the online application system.

 Evaluation and Adjudication

 The selection committee is composed of the Director of International Law Research at CIGI, applicable senior fellows and the CIGI Human Resources Director.
 First, applications will be adjudicated by the relevant SSHRC adjudication committee.
 Then, eligible applications that will have been recommended for funding (whether successful or considered recommended but not funded by SSHRC) will be referred to CIGI’s selection committee for final review and selection.

 The selection process will include a review of application materials.
 Select candidates may be called for oral interviews (by telephone, via Internet – using Skype, Google Hangout, etc. – or in person).
 Additional documentation may also be requested by the selection committee.

 - the potential of the candidate including education, training, experience, and academic achievement (on the basis of transcripts, reference letters, publications)